857b/SLFun/doc/example_SLList.md

 ### Definition of the vprops

-Since the functions use singly linked lists, we must start by defining a vprops that represent them.
+Since the functions use singly linked lists, we must start by defining a vprop that represent them.

 Our lists are chains of list cells, with the following C-like signature: